 Our target market includes rural and community hospitals with 300 or fewer acute care beds.
 Our primary focus within this defined target market is on hospitals with 100 or fewer acute care beds, which comprise approximately 95% of our hospital EHR customer base.
 In addition to our target market, we provide information technology services to other entities in the healthcare industry, such as nursing homes, home health agencies and physician clinics.
-During 2015, we generated revenues of \$182.2 million from the sale of our products and services, excluding the products and services of HHI as the acquisition of HHI did not occur until January 2016.
+During 2016, we generated revenues of \$267.3 million from the sale of our products and services.